djalbat/murmuration/README.md

 }, context);
 ```

-The `transaction()` function makes use of the `context` object itself, consequently the object's `connection`, `operations` and `completed` properties are reserved.

-The signature of the operation functions must be identical to the following example:
+The signature of the operations must be identical to the following example:

 ```js
 function checkUsernameAvailable(connection, abort, proceed, complete, context) {